ToolJet/ToolJet/docs/docs/tutorial/manage-users-groups.md

 User Metadata allows you to store additional information for users in your workspace.
 This custom data is stored at the workspace level and can include any key-value pairs relevant to your organization's needs.

+- User metadata can be added when inviting a new user or editing an existing user.
+Additionally, you can also specify metadata while bulk inviting users.
 - It can store various types of information such as user preferences, API keys, or role-specific data.
 - Metadata is accessible in your applications through the global variable `{{globals.currentUser.metadata}}`.
 - All metadata values are encrypted in the database for security.